yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 - `cat` – Display the contents of a file in the terminal window
 - `echo` – Print text or variables to the terminal window
 - `man` – Show the manual/help for a command
+- `wget` - Download files from the web
 - `chmod` – Change permissions on a file or folder
 - `chown` – Change ownership of a file or folder